 Harvesters can continue to use their existing E-logs as long as software changes are not required to meet licence conditions.
-If software changes are required to meet licence conditions, harvesters can select to use a paper logbook or arrange to pay for any associated costs for software updates with a service provider.
+If software changes are required to meet licence conditions,

 The Department has been working with the Canadian Pacific Sustainable Fisheries Society to address conditions set out in the Marine Stewardship Council action plan for the continued certification of BC Pink, Chum and Sockeye salmon fisheries.
 Several conditions within the action plan identify the need for improved reporting of catch, particularly in reference to Endangered, Threatened and Protected species.
 The harvest logs have been updated and include additional materials for identifying groundfish, seabirds, Sturgeon and marine mammals at the species level.
 Harvesters are encouraged to provide the correct identification of all catch to the species level in the harvest logs and when submitting catch reports to the service provider.